Learning Implicitly with Noisy Data in Linear Arithmetic: Preliminaries

 \begin{definition}[$(1-\epsilon)$-validity \cite{Valiant2000}] Given a joint distribution $D$ over $\Sigma^n$, we say that a Boolean function $f$ is $(1-\epsilon)$-valid if $\textrm{Pr}_{\pmb{\rho}\in D}[f(\pmb{\rho})=1]\geq1-\epsilon$.
 If $\epsilon=0$, we say that $f$ is perfectly valid. \end{definition}

-The reasoning problem of interest is deciding whether a query formula $\alpha$ is $(1-\epsilon)$ valid.
-Knowledge about the distribution $D$ comes from the set of examples $\rho$ (i.e., partial models), independently drawn from this distribution and from a collection of axioms $\Delta$ which constitutes the knowledge base.
+The reasoning problem of interest is deciding whether a query formula $\alpha$ is $(1-\epsilon)$-valid.
+Knowledge about the distribution $D$ comes from the set of examples $\pmb{\rho}$, independently drawn from this distribution.
+Additional knowledge can come from a collection of axioms $\Delta$, known as the knowledge base (KB).

+In implicit learning, the query $\alpha$ is answered from examples directly, without creating an explicit model.
+This is done by means of entailment: we repeatedly ask whether $\Delta\wedge\pmb{\rho}^{(k)}\models\alpha$ for examples $\pmb{\rho}^{(k)}\in D$.
+If at least $(1-\epsilon)$ of the examples entail $\alpha$, we accept.
+The more examples we use, the more accurate our estimate is and the more confident we can be in it.
+The concepts of accuracy and confidence are captured by the hyper-parameters $\gamma, \delta \in (0,1)$, where $\gamma$ represents the accuracy of the examples used and $\delta$ captures the confidence of the example received.
+The number of examples needed will be determined from $\delta$ and $\gamma$; cf. Section \ref{sec:main} for a precise formulation.

-Reasoning in PAC-Semantics from complete examples is trivial: Hoeffding’s inequality \cite{hoeffding} guarantees that with high probability, the proportion of times that the query formula evaluates to ‘true’ is a good estimate of the degree of validity of that formula.
+Reasoning from complete examples is trivial: Hoeffding’s inequality \cite{hoeffding} guarantees that with high probability, the proportion of times that the query formula evaluates to ‘true’ is a good estimate of the degree of validity of that formula.
 To capture the more interesting problem of learning from incomplete examples, previous works used the notion of a masking process developed by Michael \shortcite{Loizos2010}.
 A masking process randomly replaces some of the values of variables in a formula with * before passing the examples to the learning algorithm.

 \begin{definition}[Masking process \cite{Loizos2010}] A {\em mask} is a function $M: \Sigma^n \rightarrow \{\Sigma \cup \{*\}\}^n$, with the property that for any $\pmb{\rho} \in \Sigma^n$, $M(\pmb{\rho})$ is {\em consistent} with $\pmb{\rho}$, i.e., whenever $M(\pmb{\rho})_i \neq \ast $ then $M(\pmb{\rho})_i = \pmb{\rho}_i$.
 We refer to elements of the set $(\Sigma \cup \{ \ast \})^n$ as {\em partial assignments}.
 A {\em masking process} $\pmb{M}$ is a mask-valued random variable.
 We denote the distribution over partial examples obtained by applying the masking process as $\pmb{M}(D)$. \end{definition}